Cody Fisher discusses working in Iraq with Preemptive Love Coalition

 Again, this goes back to my limited perspective, the cities I’ve traveled to, the people I’ve spoken with.

-But when I travel to Arab cities down south and cities that we work in, it’s very difficult to see progress.
+But when I travel to cities that we work in, it’s very difficult to see progress.
 Much of it is just as it was when the war ended, there are still buildings and rubble, infrastructure was just totally imploded, people are still trying to get their bearings when it comes to the healthcare system.
 Just daily life over there, electricity, water, all of that is very much in disarray.
 They’re hopeful, I think for the most part, but their reality today is still very difficult, still very broken.
 And it’ll be a while before they can climb out of the hole they’ve been put in.

 In light of the work you have been doing and all you have been learning, what conversations do you hope American churches are having or will start having?